-- 2. Place the krb5.conf file in an accessible directory and make note of the full path name. - 3.
-Click the Start button , then right-click Computer, and then click Properties - 4.
-Click Advanced system settings - In the System Properties dialog box, click the Advanced tab and then click Environment Variables - 6.
+- 4. Click Advanced System Settings - 5.
+In the System Properties dialog box, click the Advanced tab and then click Environment Variables - 6.
 In the Environment Variables dialog box, under the System variables list, click New - 7.
-In the New System Variable dialog box, in the Variable name field, type KRB5_CONFIG - 8.
+In the New System Variable dialog box, in the Variable name field, type KRB5\CONFIG - 8.
 In the Variable value field, type the absolute path to the krb5.conf file from step 2. - 9.
 Click OK to save the new variable. - 10.
 Ensure that the variable is listed in the System variables list. - 11.
 Click OK to close the Environment Variables dialog box, and then click OK to close the System Properties dialog box.